 Velocity.
 This is the total effort a team is capable of in a Sprint; and provides a guideline for what can be achieved in future Sprints.

 Implementing Agile Development

 Agile development methods can be very difficult to introduce in traditional hierarchical organisations; and they are best introduced as part of a broader drive towards the creation of a more agile organisation.
 But also, every organisation is different.
 Find out what works for you.
 And if your organisation has only ever used Waterfall, introduce Iterative Waterfall first, before more agile methods such as Scrum.
 That in itself may require considerable change within your organisation, particularly if you are dependent on suppliers for your development capability.
 Learn to walk before attempting to run.

 Avoid the notion of adopting a “two speed approach”.
 Create one overall development framework, with various approaches within this, e.g. Iterative Waterfall, Scrum and Package-based Development, that can then be matched to the needs of a given project.

 And finally, Agile is not an excuse for adopting an unstructured approach to design and development.
 The opposite is true.
 Away from the simplicity of a linear approach, a great deal of structure, planning and discipline is required to make it work well.

 From two of the co-creators of Scrum, a free on-line resource that provides the detail in a clear and well presented format.
 Better than many books on the subject.

 A beginners guide to building Scrum task boards.

 A stimulating article on the use of MVPs.
-You can adapt these ideas to many different types of services – they are not limited to the development of on-line services.
+You can adapt these ideas to many different types of service – they are not limited to the development of on-line services.